 The Problem of Self-Hatred

 In 1989, at one of the first international Buddhist teacher meetings, we Western teachers brought up the enormous problem of unworthiness and self-criticism, shame and self-hatred, and how frequently they arose in Western students’ practice.
-The Dalai Lama and other Asian teachers were shocked.
+The Asian teachers were shocked.
 They could not quite comprehend the word self-hatred.
-It took the Dalai Lama ten minutes of conferring with Geshe Thupten Jinpa, his translator, even to understand it.
-Then he turned and asked how many of us experienced this problem in ourselves and our students.
-He saw us all nod affirmatively.
-He seemed genuinely surprised.
-“But that’s a mistake,” he said.
-“Every being is precious!”
+They asked how many of us experienced this problem in ourselves and our students.
+We all nodded affirmatively.
+They seemed genuinely surprised.
 Nevertheless, self-judgment and shame were there in many of those who came to Buddhist practice.
 I certainly knew it in myself.

 Each of us has our own measure of pain.
 Sometimes the pain we suffer is great and obvious; sometimes it is subtle.
 Our pain can reflect the coldness of our families, the trauma of our parents, the stultifying influence of much modern education and media, the difficulties of being a man or a woman.
 As a result, we often feel that we have been cast out.
 To survive we have to cover our heart, build up a layer of clay, and defend ourselves.
 We lose the belief that we are worthy of love.